| |

 At the Himalayan therapeutic studio (Mogu School) close to Palolem beach you can even take courses to learn how to practice massage, as well as reiki and energy healing.

-If you are after a beauty treatment, try the Amore Beauty spa on the main road.
+If you are after a beauty treatment, try one of the spas on the main road.

 My nails were constantly dirty from all the dust and sand, so I opted for a manicure.
 The manicurist also painted a beautiful henna tattoo onto my hand, which I absolutely loved.